pbrochard/hackerskeyboard/README.md

 ## Purpose of this fork ##

+This fork adds:

-- This fork adds a layout to use colorForth under Qemu on Android.
+- a layout to use colorForth under Qemu on Android.
 See:
   * https://github.com/narke/colorForth
   * https://github.com/pbrochard/colorForth

+- left/right arrow keys in FR layout

 ## Overview ##